darklajid/ansible-communication/Readme.md

 This provides:

+- NTP (as a prerequisite)
 - Mail via postfix/dovecot, using virtual users
 - Spam protection using dspam and postgrey
 - DKIM signing
 - Full-text search over imap via dovecot-clucene
-- XMPP
+- XMPP for all mail accounts

 Open issues:

-- Move the one _required_ (ansible_fqdn) cert into role/common?
+- test sieve
-- Support multiple certificates in all services, whereever possible (using sni, if required)
+- support multiple certificates in dovecot (SNI)
-- prosody only loads the domains _once_ => Needs reload

-Planned:
+- radicale is installed from git, which is less than optimal for reproducable builds..
+- logrotate

-- NTP
+- reduce overall logging

+Roadmap:

-- CalDAV / CardDAV
+- Evaluate Mozilla Persona / OpenID
-  Radicale?
-Via pip?
+- Offer CalDAV/CardDAV web interfaces?
+  CalDavZAP & CardDavMate?
+- Offer webmail?
+  Roundcube?
+- Administrative interface for domains/users

 Requirements: